frank-baring/public_projects/graduate_work/README.md

-This folder contains all projects that I completed as a data science master's student at Columbia University from 2022-2023.
+This folder contains projects that I completed as a data science master's student at Columbia University from 2022-2023.

 The work is organized by project.